 So Will Drinking Wine Make You Fat?

-Drinking wine is not going to directly cause you to gain weight.
-Several big studies going up to well over 100,000 people have found zero correlation with weight gain and wine consumption.
-There’s only a small negative correlation between both men and women with drinking wine and BMI increases (16,17).
+Moderate drinking of wine is not going to directly cause you to gain weight.
+Several big studies going up to well over 100,000 people have found zero correlation between weight gain and wine consumption.
+There’s only a small negative correlation between men and women who drank wine and BMI increases (16,17).

 So with that said these studies looked at those only drinking 1-2 glasses per day.
 Light wine drinking alone isn’t what’s going to make you fat but several studies have found heavy drinking is consistently linked to obesity and weight gain (18).

-There are a few theories about why drinking wine hasn’t been found to directly cause weight gain.
-Researchers believe those drinking wine might also live healthier and more active lifestyles (19).
+There are a few theories about why drinking some wine hasn’t been found to directly cause weight gain.
+Researchers believe those wine drinkers might also live healthier and more active lifestyles (19).
 This will help them from gaining weight in the long run.
-But researchers also believe your genetics could also play a major role in how well your body can burn off the alcohol instead of causing you to gain weight (20).
+But researchers also believe your genetics could also play a major role in how well your body can burn off the alcohol instead of causing you to have weight gain (20).

 I wouldn’t recommend any kind of heavy drinking (more than 1-2 glasses a day) which has been found to lead to weight gain (21,22,23).
-Studies have found those who drink more amounts and binge drink have a much higher BMI.
-Only those drinking light to moderate amounts overall were the ones found not to gain weight (24,25).
+Studies have found those who drink too much wine and binge drink have a much higher BMI.
+Only those drinking light to moderate amounts overall were the ones found not to have weight gain (24,25).

 For men drinking more than 20 drinks a week was found to be linked to a higher BMI and more belly fat (26).
 If you’re drinking more than 5 alcoholic drinks per day then you can expect a higher BMI, body fat, and waist size.
 Binge drinkers have a 70% higher risk of obesity (27).
 One study found women drinking light to moderate amounts of alcohol didn’t affect their weight.
 But those heavier drinkers ended up gaining weight (28).